This Durga Puja Go Pandal Hopping at These Places Across India

 A sight of an enormous exhibition of public art on a scale that is few parallels in any other festival of the world.
 With the active engagement of artists many of these displays have taken on the local name of theme pujas and they have produced a new genre of contemporary festival art around individual pujas.
 The new forms of theme pujas with kind of art practices where older traditions have blended with the contemporary.
 The sound of dhaak traditional Bengali drumming and the arti veneration of the goddess is integral to the ritualistic ambiance of the festival.

-Now that the city’s Durga Puja is on UNESCO’s Intangible Cultural Heritage list, this year the celebrations are getting more spectacular than ever before.
+Now that the city’s Durga Puja is on UNESCO’s Intangible Cultural Heritage list, the celebrations are getting more spectacular than ever before.

 Indian craftsman painting God's statues at Kumartuli district of Kolkata, West Bengal, India